lmc-eu/steward/README.md

 To provide you the Steward functionality, your tests have to extend the `Lmc\Steward\Test\AbstractTestCase` class.

 You must also configure [PSR-4 autoloading](http://www.php-fig.org/psr/psr-4/) so that your tests could be found by Steward.
-For to following example it is as easy as adding following to your `composer.json`:
+For the following example it is as easy as adding following to your `composer.json`:

 ```json
     "autoload": {
         "psr-4": {